uilianries/imgui/About-the-IMGUI-paradigm.md

 - the acronym may be misleading?
 - people didn't do a good job enough explaining or documentation what IMGUI means?
 - they are different interpretation of what IMGUI means?
 - many popular IMGUI implementation have made similar design choices, making it more confusing what is actually the soul and backbone of the IMGUI paradigm vs a set of implementation choices.
-In other words, many things haven't been thoroughly explored.
 - the naming and success of "Dear ImGui" blurred the line a little bit further (should have used another name).

 The second purpose of this page should be to make it clear that there is a large space to explore in UI programming.